 How to make pho

 2).
-Char the onion and ginger over the stove top.
+Char the Onion and Ginger

 How to assemble a bowl of beef pho